environmental-data-science/envdatasci/Readme.md

 		> Unpacking objects: 100% (10/10), done.
 		```

-	     You will now have a new local directory in your instance called `envdatasci/`, which contains all of the course materials.
+	     You will now have a new local directory in your instance called `eds-217/`, which contains all of the course materials.
 Before proceeding, we need to make sure that your instance has all the necessary python libraries that the course materials require.
 We will use a python installation utility called [pip](https://pip.pypa.io) to update your instance with the required libraries.

 1. Use `pip` to install required libraries.

-	* In your open terminal, change directory into the newly-created `envdatasci` folder.
+	* In your open terminal, change directory into the newly-created `eds-217` folder.

-		`$ cd envdatasci`
+		`$ cd eds-217`

 	* There is a text file called `requirements.txt` in this folder.
 You page through this file using the `more` command.